MicrosoftDocs/windows-ai-docs/docs/models/get-started-models-genai.md

 ## Run the example

+In Visual Studio, in the **Solution Platforms** drop-down, make sure that the target processor is set to x64.
+The ONNXRuntime Generative AI library does not support x86.
 Build and run the project.
 Wait for the **TextBlock** to indicate that the model has been loaded.
 Type a prompt into the prompt text box and click the submit button.
 You should see the results gradually populate the text block.

 ## Next steps